amegeddon/plaspenmynydd/README.md

 ### ***Manual Testing:***
 *
+I have tested the site on the following browsers:

   1. Chrome
   2. safari
   3. Internet explorer
   4. Edge

-* Chrome devtools allowed me to view the responsiveness on a range of different devices, I made use of all them and made adjustments where needed through the use of media queries.
+* Chrome devtools allowed me to view the responsiveness on a range of different devices, I made use of many of them and made adjustments where needed through the use of media queries.
 The biggest issue I found here was on tablet views, in response I created a media query specifically targeting tablet devices to resolve this.

-I then used the devtools to simulate different screen sizes/devices from 320 px up to 4000px in width.
+I also used the devtools to simulate different screen sizes/devices from 320 px up to 4000px in width.

-* The project was also shared in the class slack channel asking if fellow students might review the site and report any issues.
-There were no issues reported.
+* The project was shared in the class slack channel asking if fellow students might review the site and report any issues.
+It was reported that on small mobile screen sizes elements were appearing out of alignment.
+I hadnt realised that there were screensizes smaller than 320px.
+This was fixed with a media query specifically targeting mobiles with a 260-320 screen size width.
 * Additionally, I also tested the site on friends mobiles and found no issues or bugs.